jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.92 (2023/11/02) =
+* 🎃 This is major update; check your Settings, Chatbots and Forms.
+* Add: Multi-environments for AIs are now supported.
+* Update: Discussions are now formatted in the admin too.
+* Update: Added new Pinecone environments.
+* Update: Enhanced the text cleaning functions to optimize the tokens count.
+* Fix: Various fixes and enhancements.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.91 (2023/10/24) =
 * Update: Auto Sync Posts now can be set to use a specific environment, index and namespace.
 * Fix: Remove many warnings in the JS console.